AndrewBoessen/CUDAgrad/README.md

 ![data](./moons.png)

-This example uses a MLP with an input layer with two neurons for X and Y cordinates, 2 hidden layers of 16 neurons and a single output neuron for binary classification.
+This example uses a MLP with an input layer with 2 neurons for X and Y cordinates, 2 hidden layers of 16 neurons and a single output neuron for binary classification.

 To train, use stochastic gradient descent.
 In this example, the network is trained for 15 epochs with a batch size of 10.
 This implements a variable learning rate that decreases with epoch index.